10 Top-Rated Tourist Attractions in Gotland

 On the northwest side of Visby, near Studentallén, lies the stunning beautifully maintained 150 year-old Botanic Garden (Botaniska Trädgården), at the south end of which are the ruins of the Romanesque church of St. Olof (ca. 1200).
 The garden is full of rose beds for which Visby, 'the town of rose and ruins', is renowned and which adorn many buildings throughout the summer.
 There's a full program during the summer months including outdoor jazz (a Swedish favorite), farmer's markets, classical recitals, guided tours, and children's activities.

 6 Market Square (Stora Torget)

 From Visby harbor, Hamngatan leads to Donnersplatsen, with Burmeister's House (Burmeisterska Hus), built in 1652 by a Lübeck merchant.
 It now houses a tourist information office.
 Diagonally opposite is the post office.
-Southeast of Donnersplatsen are the ruins of the churches of St. Per and St. Hans, standing side by side.
+Southeast of Donnersplatsen, the ruins of the churches of St. Per and St. Hans stand beside each other.
 During excavations in 1917 under St. Per, the older and smaller of the two churches, the foundations of three other older churches were found.

 7 Museum of Antiquities

 A must-see for visitors wishing to get to grips with the history and culture of Gotland, the museum was founded in 1875 and is the island's biggest tourist attraction.
 Permanent exhibitions include not only antiquities and artefacts dating back some 8,000 years from the Stone Age to Viking times but also natural history and art.
 Highlights include fossils unique to the shores of the Baltic, the world's biggest hoard of Viking silver, and priceless runic stones.

 Hours: Open Tuesday-Sunday, 11am-4pm

 8 Kneippbyn Amusement Park